ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 To install and use the single .exe file version:

-*  Create a working folder on your disk, far away from your research database.
+*  Create a working folder on your disk, far away from your research database so that there will not be confusion.

 *  Make a copy of your RM database and place it in the working folder.
-I suggest that you name it "TEST.rmtree"
+It is suggested that you name the database copy: "TEST.rmtree"

 *  Copy these files from downloaded zip file to the working folder- RunSQL.exe
       RM-Python-config.ini

-*  OPTIONAL Download the SQLite extension file: unifuzz64.dll   -see below
+*  OPTIONAL if required: Download the SQLite extension file: unifuzz64.dll   -see below

-*  OPTIONAL Move the unifuzz64.dll file to the working folder
+*  OPTIONAL if required: Move the unifuzz64.dll file to the working folder Only some SQL operations require the unifuzz64.dll to provide the RMNOCASE collation.
+   You will see an error message if it is necessary but not provided.

 *  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file.
-If you named it TEST.rmtree, you're already done.
+If it's named TEST.rmtree, you're already done.
+   OPTIONAL if required:  Specify the path to the unifuzz64.dll file.
    To edit, Open NotePad and drag the ini file onto the NotePad window.

 *  Database modification statements should usually be followed by a